(Originally posted 11/4/2016)

 My son was born into this world in the usual modern way.
 In a hospital with too much noise and bright lights.
 I was hoping for a nice home birth with soft lights and soothing music.
 Didn’t happen.
 I was hoping for natural birth but didn’t happen.
 There was an epidural and also a last minute C-section which left its forever scar.
 I remember how nervous and filled with emotion I was, waiting for him to come out into this wonderful and wacky world.
 I remember all I went through leading up to this moment.
 All the blood, sweat and tears shed so that this little person becomes our child and my husband and I can bear the honored titles of Mommy and Daddy.

 When I first heard his cry, I was already crying myself.
-When I saw his pinkish/purple skinny 19 inches and 5 pounds 1 oz little body on the table being measured and weighed I was still crying.
+When I saw his pinkish/purple skinny 19 inches, 5 pounds, 1 oz little body on the table being measured and weighed I was still crying.
 When they let me cut the cord, I was in awe.
 When the nurse handed him to me all bundled up like a little burrito, there are no words to describe how I felt.
-Not a word that has been uttered seems to sum it up.
-An automatic button was turned on inside of me, and I was swaying back and forth and rocking him while I said my first words to him: “Hi!
+Not a word that has ever been uttered seems to sum it up perfectly.
+An automatic button was turned on inside of me, and I began swaying back and forth and rocking him while I said my first words to him: “Hi!
 Welcome to the world.
 You are so loved by so many.
 We’ve been waiting to meet you for a very long time.”

 This woman we had only known for a short fast month had chosen us to raise and parent her son.
 It was a rocky roller coaster of a ride for us to become parents.
 That is the usual way with adoption.
 Always surprises and unknowns.
 Things happen you could never imagine, both good and not so good.
 But you go through it because of your intense desire to be a parent.